“Once upon a time…in a land far, far away…”

 At this stage, babies also begin to recognize the meaning of words that relate to their everyday lives.
 If you are reading a story about “mommy and baby”, point to yourself when you read “mommy” and point to your baby when you read “baby.”
 This will help your child understand that illustrations represent real objects.

 12 to 18 months

-As your baby approaches one year to 18 months, she may try to mimic your speech or your words as you read to her; encourage her to do this.
+As your baby approaches one year to 18 months, they may try to mimic your speech or your words as you read to them; encourage them to do this.
 Point to an object in the book and ask “What is this?” or “Who is this?”
-By 18 months, your child may be able to answer these questions with a word, and you can begin to expand her vocabulary by adding verbs and adjectives.
-For example, you ask your child, “What is this?” and she answers “House.”
+By 18 months, your child may be able to answer these questions with a word, and you can begin to expand their vocabulary by adding verbs and adjectives.
+For example, you ask your child, “What is this?” and they’ll answer “House.”
 You can explain, “Yes, it’s a big, blue house.”

 Many toddlers find a consistent reading routine calming and will often ask for the same book or story to be read to them over and over again.
 The repetition is more comfortable for your child and may help him with absorbing new information and remembering new words.

 You should avoid using books on tape or videos as a substitute for your own voice.
 It’s the time you are spending with your baby that is most valuable.
-Your baby will respond to the attention she gets from you, more than the information in the book.
+Your baby will respond to the attention they get from you, more than the information in the book.
 Don’t worry about trying to teach sounds and letters from the start.
-The more you read to your child, the more she will begin to pick these skills up naturally.
+The more you read to your child, the more they will begin to pick these skills up naturally.
 Teaching your child to enjoy reading is the real lesson.